joanasantosmiranda94-cyber/Text-to-speech/README.md

 This project reads PDFs, cleans the text, splits it into manageable chunks, and generates MP3 audio files.

 ---
-# How to use:
+## How to use:
-	1. Place your PDF file in data/input_pdfs/.
+	1	Place your PDF file in data/input_pdfs/.
-	2. Set the environment variable for your Google Cloud credentials:
+	2	Set the environment variable for your Google Cloud credentials:

 export GOOGLE_APPLICATION_CREDENTIALS=”/path/to/credentials.json”
-	3. Run the script:
+	3	Run the script:

 python main.py
-	4. The audio files will be saved in data/output_audio/.
+	4	The audio files will be saved in data/output_audio/.

-#Tech Stack:
+##Tech Stack:
 	•	Python 3
 	•	Google Cloud Text-to-Speech API
 	•	pdfplumber
 	•	Regex (for text cleaning and chunking)

-Project Structure:
+##Project Structure:

 app/
 pdf_reader.py